Is Casa Milà Worth It? Honest Review + Tips

 Is Casa Milà better during the day or night?

-Visiting during the day gives you a chance to see the architectural details clearly, but the Night Experience adds a magical touch with the rooftop light show.
-If you prefer fewer crowds and a different atmosphere, the evening visit may be a good option.
+Daytime visits to Casa Milà are better for seeing the architectural details clearly, while the night experience adds a more unique atmosphere with the rooftop light show.
+If you want fewer crowds and something a bit different, the evening visit is a great option.

 Is Casa Milà or Casa Batlló better?